alexanderaleskin/telegram_django_bot/README.rst

 The library also extends the ``django.test.TestCase`` capabilities for use with Telegram through the ``TD_TestCase`` class.

-The simplest approach for testing the bot is to generate messages that the bot expects from Telegram and sending a response to Telegram (to check that the bot's response messages are in the correct format).
+The simplest approach for testing the bot is to generate messages that the bot expects from Telegram and send a response to Telegram (to check that the bot's response messages are in the correct format).
 Class ``TD_TestCase`` has a function ``create_update`` for easy and fast creation of ``Telegram.Update`` which generates the request telegram user.
 So the overall design looks like this:

 1. A ``Telegram.Update`` is created for emitting a user request;
 2. The ``handle_update`` lambda function, which uses ``RouterCallbackMessageCommandHandler``,  is called with created update.
 It does its staff and as a result sends a real message to the test user.
-Due to this, the correctness of the responsing data format  is checked by Telegram;
+Due to this, the correctness of the response data format  is checked by Telegram;
 3. The correctness of the sent data and changes in the database is checked using the standard tools ``django.test.TestCase``.

 You need to specify at least one test user ID in the ``TELEGRAM_TEST_USER_IDS`` settings section for correct tests work.